Tuki260/DSD-Project/README.md

 3. [batdraw](https://github.com/Tuki260/DSD-Project/blob/06af8537e8eea8a547f3728049de778f9989fe7e/CarGame/car_n_obstacles.vhd#L146-L165)
 * This process draws how the first car should look.
 * The difference from the original code has to do with the implementation of the wheels.
 * In this process, the location of the wheels are determined.
 For example, the first wheel's position is determined by wheel1_x and wheel1_y.
 Wheel1_x <= bat_x + 14, so 14 pixels to the right of the car.
-Whee1_y <= bat_y + 25, so 25 pixels above the car.
-Together, these make the first wheel, that when looking at it from above, is the front right tire.
+Wheel1_y <= bat_y + 25, so 25 pixels above the car.
+Together, these make the first wheel, and when looking at it from above, is the front right tire.
 * This process is done for all 4 of the wheels.
 4. [wheeldraw](https://github.com/Tuki260/DSD-Project/blob/06af8537e8eea8a547f3728049de778f9989fe7e/CarGame/car_n_obstacles.vhd#L167-L238)
 *